openmainframeproject/cobol-check/README.md

 ## Governance

-We are applying to have this project included under the [Open Mainframe Project]().
+This project is part of the [Open Mainframe Project](https://www.openmainframeproject.org/).

 ## Reporting Issues